matheusgcoppi/RegisterPage/README.md

 technologies used: Azure + SQL Server + Prisma + Vue.js + Node.js

 A simple register page using the technologies above.
-In that project it was my first time using SQL with Azure and Vue on the front-end..
+In that project it was my first time using SQL with Azure and Vue on the front-end.
 It was a good experience.
 Look at the video below, that's my project working.

 Uma simples pagina de registro utilizando as tecnologias acima.